Gorchon/Gorchon/README.md

 -  Working as a **Software Engineer** at Sidepocket

--  I am part of the board of directors of the Guadalajara Algorithms Club.
-(One of the biggest in Mexico with around 800 members)
+-  I am the president of the board of directors of the Guadalajara Algorithms Club.
+(One of the biggest in Mexico with around 900 members)

 -  I’m looking for colaborations in **Machine Learning and Deep Learning** projects